MaterializeInc/materialize/doc/user/content/self-managed/installation/install-on-aws.md

 documentation](https://helm.sh/docs/intro/install/).

-## 1. Install the Materialize Operator
+## A. Install the Materialize Operator

 1. If installing for the first time, create a namespace.
 The default configuration uses the `materialize` namespace.